-Armishaws provides removal services to the city of Lisbon in Portugal.
+Armishaws provides removal services to Lisbon and Portugal.
 We run removals to and from the area regularly, and have been doing so for over three decades.
-We're the best choice for your move to or from the beautiful city of Lisbon.

 For removals to and from Lisbon.